eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 All endpoints as well as the schema of the notification below are described in detail in the [Unique ID Push API documentation](Unique%20ID%20Push%20API/unique-id-push-notification-api).

 > Adding the customer part id to the notification is optional.
 The main reason for this is that it cannot be guaranteed that every manufacturer knows the customer part id for their parts.
-But, if they know it, it is recommended to always add the customer part id to the notification.
+But, in case the manufacturer knows the customer and the corresponding customer part id of its part though, it is required to always add the customer part id to the notification.

 ##### Notification Receiver (Customer)